kasslent/clc-digital-skills/_lessons/module-5.1.md

 [Download](http://jquery.com/download/) the latest version of jQuery and save it within your projects files.
 It’s common to create a separate folder for JavaScript files for organization, just like the images and css folders.

-Use the `<script>` tag to reference the file but in the src, link to where the file is saved in your project's directory and the *exact file name*.
-Make sure to add it *before* your custom JavaScript file.
+Use the `<script>` tag to reference the file but in the `src`, link to where the file is saved in your project's directory and the *exact file name*.
+Make sure to add it *before* your JavaScript file.

     <script src="js/jquery-1.11.3.min.js"></script>
     <script src="js/custom.js"></script>